MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/pos-rsat.md

 ## Test Recorder

-Test recorder is a new feature added in POS that significantly reduces the time and cost of user acceptance testing.
-User acceptance testing is typically required before taking a Microsoft application update or applying custom code and configurations to your Retail POS production environments.
+Test recorder in POS significantly reduces the time and cost of user acceptance testing.
+User acceptance testing is typically required before applying a Microsoft application update or applying custom code and configurations to your Retail POS production environments.

 Test recorder can record user actions in the client with exact fidelity for all the controls and DOM elements.
 In POS, test recorder captures the event that has occurred and stores along all pertinent information about the corresponding user action in real time.
-From this information, test recorder can capture the type of user action (such as a button click, value entry, or navigation) and any data that is related to the user action (such as the input data value and type, view context, or record context etc.) except for password information.
-Test recorder persists all the recorder information in memory during the recording and generate output file at the end of the recording with enough detail to help playback later using the RSAT tool exactly as the user performed them.
+From this information, test recorder can capture the type of user action (such as a button click, value entry, or navigation) and any data that is related to the user action (such as the input data value and type, view context, or record context) except for password information.
+Test Recorder persists all the recorder information in memory during the recording and generate output file at the end of the recording with enough detail to help playback later using the RSAT tool exactly as the user performed them.

 > [!NOTE]
 > Test recorder captures all the data entered during the recording except for POS user passwords.
 Do not record any PII, secrets, sensitive, or user-specific data.
 All data entered during recording will be stored in the Recording.xml and other users can see it in Lifecycle service, Azure DevOps, variables.xlsx, Recording.xml, and during playback.